Trump wins South Carolina, swamping Nikki Haley in her home state | Politics

 Donald Trump easily defeated Nikki Haley in South Carolina's Republican contest on Saturday, Edison Research projected, extending his winning streak as he marches toward a third consecutive presidential nomination and a rematch with Democratic President Joe Biden.

-The former president had been widely favored to win the Southern state, with one opinion poll after another showing him holding a sizable lead despite his litany of criminal charges and Haley's status as a native of South Carolina who won two terms as governor.
+The former president had been widely favored to win the Southern state, despite his litany of criminal charges and Haley's status as a native of South Carolina who won two terms as governor.
 "I have never seen the Republican party so unified as it is right now," Trump told supporters in Columbia, the state capital, just minutes after the polls closed at 7 p.m.
 (0000 GMT).
 He did not mention Haley once in about 30 minutes of remarks.

 The lopsided outcome will bolster calls from Trump's allies that Haley, Trump's last remaining challenger, should drop out of the race.
 Trump has dominated all five contests thus far - in Iowa, New Hampshire, Nevada, the U.S. Virgin Islands and now Haley's home state - leaving her with virtually no path to the Republican nomination.
-Trump was leading 59.7% to 39.7% with about half of the expected vote tallied, according to Edison.
+But Haley's share of the vote appeared to be somewhat larger than expected, potentially allowing her campaign to argue that she has some momentum as the race expands into more states.

+Trump was leading 60.5% to 38.5%, a margin of 22 percentage points, with about 83% of the expected vote tallied, according to Edison.
+Statewide opinion polls prior to Saturday had given Trump an average lead of 27.6 percentage points, according to the tracking website 538.
+A defiant Haley, who served as U.N. ambassador under Trump, said once again on Saturday evening that she will campaign through at least "Super Tuesday" on March 5, when Republicans in 15 states and one U.S. territory will cast ballots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)